StructuralBiology-ICLMedicine/ctf_analysis/README.md

 # CTF Analysis
-This app will display interactive scatterplots that allow you to check the quality of data following collection and output a star file that is subsetted to only include the data you want.
+This app will display interactive scatterplots allowing you to check the quality of data following collection and output a star file that is subsetted to only include the data you want.

 Requires installation of numpy, pandas and bokeh.
 This can be done through pip or conda.